Khosrow Mirza

-Prince Khosrow Mirza Qajar (شاهزاده خسرو میرزا قاجار; 1813 – 21 October 1875) was the seventh son of Abbas Mirza and grandson of Fath-Ali Shah Qajar, shah of Iran.
+Prince Khosrow Mirza Qajar (شاهزاده خسرو میرزا قاجار; 1813 – 21 October 1875) was the seventh son of Crown Prince Abbas Mirza and a grandson of Fath-Ali Shah Qajar.

-After the death of Alexander Griboyedov, Russian diplomat in Tehran, by the hands of Iranian culprits, Khosrow Mirza was assigned by his father, the Crown Prince Abbas Mirza, to an apology mission to the Russian Empire.
-In April 1829, the prince delivered Iran's apology to Tsar Nicholas I, and granted the Shah diamond the Tsar.
+After the death of Alexander Griboyedov, Russian diplomat in Tehran, by the hands of Iranian culprits, Khosrow Mirza was assigned by his father, Crown Prince Abbas Mirza, to an apology mission to the Russian Empire.
+In April 1829, the prince delivered Iran's apology to Tsar Nicholas I, and granted the Shah diamond to the Tsar.
 His travelogue details his travels and experiences in Russia.
 After his return to Iran, he was appointed as an advisor of his father Abbas Mirza, and as a financial advisor for Iran's Khorasan province.

-After the death of Abbas Mirza in 1833, Khosrow Mirza's elder brother Mohammad Mirza became the Crown Prince, who would then inherit the throne from Fath-Ali Shah, their grandfather.
-As Abbas Mirza's favourite son, he posed the threat for the Shah and was imprisoned along with another of his brothers, Djahangir Mirza, in a castle in Ardabil on Mohammad Mirza's orders.
+After the death of Abbas Mirza in 1833, Khosrow Mirza's elder brother Mohammad Mirza became the crown prince, who would then inherit the throne from Fath-Ali Shah, their grandfather.
+As Abbas Mirza's favourite son, he posed the threat for the Shah and was imprisoned along with another of his brothers, Jahangir Mirza, in a castle in Ardabil on Mohammad Mirza's orders.
 In the first days of Mohammad Shah's reign, he blinded both of his brothers to prevent them from becoming pretenders to the throne.
 Khosrow Mirza was eventually released from the prison, and after spending his life with a number of his family in Hamadan, died on 21 October 1875.